Borderlands 4 Review – Amazing Gameplay, Terrible Optimization

 - Frame pacing issues

-- Big FPS drops even on high-end PCs
+- Massive FPS dips even on high end PCs

-“UE5 unification was, maybe, the biggest single mistake in the history of AAA industry… traversal stutters, temporal artifacts and choppy FPS are almost always a solid trademark of UE5 launches.”
+“UE5 unification was, perhaps, the single biggest mistake in the history of AAA industry… stuttering traversal artifacts with all that trails & frames following to every place of a scene and bad stroke-quality FPS is almost guaranteed signature value for UE5 releases.”

 Poor Optimization